fenglish/news_summery_project/README.md

 ## Project overview

-Your app will grab all the headlines from the Guardian newspaper API and display them on a page.
-Clicking on a headline will show a summary of the article.
+This app grabs all the headlines from the Guardian newspaper API and display them on a page.
+Clicking on a headline shows a summary of the article.

 ### Technologies